 If you're a new user, then make sure you come up with a suitably covert user ID otherwise your money-making schemes could come crashing down around your ears if a loved one sees the carefully selected present that they bought for you turning up on eBay.
 You have been warned.

-Established ten years ago, Gumtree was previously a London-based site for people that had just moved to the city.
+Established in 2000, Gumtree was previously a London-based site for people that had just moved to the city.
 It's now one of the UK's biggest local classified ad sites and also operate across several other countries.
-Not only is this a great place for looking for homes to rent and buy, jobs and services, it's also a good place to sell unwanted goods (for free) and maybe even pick up a bargain yourself.
+Not only is this a great place for looking for homes to rent and buy, or jobs and services, it's also a good place to sell unwanted goods (for free) and maybe even pick up a bargain yourself.

-As the idea is meet local buyers face to face to but out postage cost, this site is well suited to bigger items such as furniture.
+The idea is to meet local buyers face to face to cut out postage cost.
+This site is well suited to bigger items such as furniture.
 If you're going to sell on Gumtree then make sure that you stick to the site's safety tips such as exchanging the money and goods at the same time and taking a friend with you to meet up with the buyer.

 The big boys of social networking - Facebook and Twitter - have fast become the first port of call for gathering information.
 Need to know the footie score?
 Tweet it.
 Want to know who's going to the party tonight?
 Update your status.

 This is also a great way to let your friends and followers know that you've got goods for sale or maybe even some stuff to swap or give away for free.
+Facebook also recently launched Facebook Marketplace, making it even easier to sell your unwanted gifts.
 Just be careful that the person that gave you the unwanted present in the first place isn't on there or you could land yourself in hot water.